Sean Tucker Named New Young Eagles Chairman

 Key Takeaways:

-• Aerobatic champion Sean D. Tucker has taken over as the new honorary chairman of the EAA's Young Eagles program.
+• Aerobatic champion Sean D. Tucker has been appointed the new honorary chairman of the EAA's Young Eagles program.

-• Tucker, replacing Chesley Sullenberger and Jeff Skiles, expressed deep commitment to the role, planning to promote the program at air shows and by personally flying children at EAA chapters.
+• Tucker, who replaces Chesley Sullenberger and Jeff Skiles, expressed deep commitment to the role, planning to promote the program at air shows and by personally flying kids at EAA chapters.

-• The Young Eagles program, launched in 1992, has provided 1.8 million free introductory flights to kids in over 90 countries, thanks to more than 42,000 volunteer pilots.
+• The Young Eagles program, launched in 1992, has provided over 1.8 million free introductory flights to children in more than 90 countries through the efforts of over 42,000 volunteer pilots.

 See a mistake?
 Contact us.